OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 ✅ **Key point**: The system is optimized for zero-copy transmission with wide protocol compatibility, ensuring it can handle both compressed and uncompressed media streams efficiently.

-✅ Detailed information about Media Communications Mesh SDK can be found in the [sdk](../sdk/README.md) directory.
+✅ Detailed information about Media Communications Mesh SDK (further on called just SDK) can be found in the [sdk](../sdk/README.md) directory.

 ✅ Detailed information about FFmpeg with Media Communications Mesh plugin can be found in the [FFmpeg-plugin](../ffmpeg-plugin/README.md) directory.